andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - refers to an array containing the list of values allowed for the parameter.
     - When applied to a parameter of type String, the parameter value must be one of the allowed values
     - When applied to a parameter of type CommaDelimitedList, each value in the list must be one of the specified allowed values.
-  - To declare Lambda in CloudFormation:
+  - To declare Lambda in CloudFormation (in the Code section):
     - INLINE: “Simple inline code” or “Hello World function” → Use ZipFile
     - MANUAL S3 UPLOAD: “Function uses third-party libraries” → Use S3 zip package
     - S3 UPLOAD: “How to deploy updated Lambda code via CloudFormation?” → Use aws cloudformation package or sam package to upload to S3 automatically